 “Pause and resume” call recording solutions:

-Pausing the call recording the moment a payment is taken is often a suggested way for call centres to comply with the PCI DSS.
+Pausing the call recording the moment a payment is taken is often a suggested way for call centers to comply with the PCI DSS.
 However, both the agent and the desktop computer in use are still within scope for PCI DSS – the agent hears and inputs the information, which passes through the network infrastructure.
 In addition, pause and resume solutions are prone to failure, especially if they are manually operated by an agent who may forget to pause the recording and accidentally log sensitive data.

 Call recording encryption solutions:

-Many organisations believe that encrypting their call recordings will manage the risks of storing sensitive card data.
+Many organizations believe that encrypting their call recordings will manage the risks of storing sensitive card data.
 However, PCI DSS explicitly prohibits the storing of SAD (including CVC2 and CVV2 security codes), which should not be stored under any circumstances, even if encrypted.

-With Semafone’s Cardprotect, you can eliminate inefficient compliance efforts and call recording measures by descoping the call centre (or, reducing the number of required applicable controls).
+With Semafone’s Cardprotect, you can eliminate inefficient compliance efforts and call recording measures by descoping the call center (or, reducing the number of required applicable controls).
 Cardprotect removes sensitive data from the business infrastructure, dramatically reducing PCI DSS compliance costs and risks associated with fraud and allowing your enterprise to focus on business as usual.